 After her mother’s death, Deborah warned her friends from placing their parents in nursing homes.

 “I talked to my son, I said, please don’t put me in a nursing home, please keep me home until my time comes,” she said.

-“My mom was a peaceful, loving, religious person, a sweetheart,” Roberts said.
+“My mom was a peaceful, loving, religious person, a sweetheart,” she said.
 “Everybody loved her, respected her in the neighborhood she lived in.
 She always gave the younger generation advice, we called her the mother of everybody, because she thinks she’s everybody’s mom.”